OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 always removed regardless of the delimiter status.

-One common case that will require a change in the default delimiter is the comma separated file (i.e, csv).
+One common case that will require a change in the default delimiter is the comma seperated file (i.e, csv).
 Here's an example of such an output file:

 ::